Prasangafdo/Arrays/README.md

 I have also included 2D array.( Multi dimentional array) ....................................................

-Multi dimentional arrays are littel bit harder to understand.
+Multi dimentional arrays are litte bit difficult to understand.
 So I have put some comments for the beginners to understand the code.